aleeOstovar/aleeOstovar/README.md

 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on data science field and i'm always passionate and curious about learning something new
-- 📫 How to reach me ...
+- 📫 My Email Address : alee.stvr96@gmail.com
+- Me On Telegram,Instagram And Twitter : @alee_stvr

 <!---
 aleeOstovar/aleeOstovar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.